 - Keep snow emergency routes operational with a priority being to provide a reasonably safe traveling surface into town during morning rush hours and out of town during evening rush hours

 - Maintain Lane Transit District (LTD) snow bus routes

 - Provide emergency sanding for police, fire, emergency medical services, and school districts

 - Keep runways at the Eugene Airport operational

-Streets are placed on the snow route list by reviewing specific criteria.
+Streets are placed on the snow route list by reviewing specific criteria, as listed below.
 The criteria determine whether they are included on the list, as well as priority designation.
-These are the criteria:

 - Elevated structures (bridges and overpasses)

-- Emergency service locations (fire stations, Roosevelt Maintenance facility, police stations, and hospitals)
+- Emergency service locations (fire/police stations, Roosevelt Maintenance facility, and hospitals)

 - Geographic constraints (steep hills)